 Use the Right Material for the Job

-It was non-conformable, which means it’s not designed to stretch around complex curves.
+I learned, in fact, it was non-conformable adhesive vinyl, which means it’s not designed to stretch around complex curves.
 When the producer of the graphics was questioned about the choice of vinyl, they said they’ve done hundreds of law enforcement decals without a problem.
-Besides, the material was less expensive than compliant vinyls.
+Besides, the material was less expensive than compliant adhesive vinyl.
 The material they chose was designed for decals, like a police shield, which lay flat on the surface of a vehicle, but was never intended to be stretched around a curve.
 This material, if used on the complex contoured areas of the wrap, would almost certainly lead to lifting, come loose, bubble, and peel away.
 We recommended reprinting on a 2ml cast-compliant vinyl, as endorsed in this 3M video.